gsuarezr/QCHACK2021/README.md

  ![](screen5.png)

-Please keep in mind that if the probability of the state 11 is more than 40%, then the cat will die for sure.
+Please keep in mind that if the probability of the state 11 is zero, then the cat will die for sure.

-The youngsters who made the project successful are –
+The youngsters who made the project successful are:

 1. Gerardo Suarez
 2. Ming-Tsung Wu
 3. Deb Prakash Chatterjee